OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:19

-and Judas Iscariot, who betrayed Him.
+and Judas Iscariot, who would later betray Him.

 ---